A quick search of Jake Paul's Wikipedia page shows the results of an American professional boxer, but that's far from the full story.

-The 26-year-old notched another victory and six months later he announced that he would be taking on former professional basketball player Nate Robinson in the ring.
+The 25-year-old notched another victory and six months later he announced that he would be taking on former professional basketball player Nate Robinson in the ring.

 The Ohio man scored a second-round knockout triumph and slammed the former New York Knicks point guard onto the canvas.

 A pair of victories over another MMA performer Tyron Woodley followed.
-The first was a close split-decision triumph for Paul, but the Problem Child scored a sixth-round knockout victory in the rematch.
+The first was a close spoilt-decision triumph for Paul, but the Problem Child scored a sixth-round knockout victory in the rematch.

-However, Fury pulled out of the fight, which was scheduled for July 2022, and Hasim Rahman Jr was drafted in as a replacement.
+However, Fury pulled out of the fight, which was scheduled for July this year, and Hasim Rahman Jr was drafted in as a replacement.